 Despite living longer and historically earning less than men, women are more conservative in investing.
 According to S&P Global, only 26% of American women have money in the stock market.
 Failing to invest enough can hinder financial freedom, delay retirement, and make it harder to reach your goals.

-However, there is some good news — when female investors do start investing, they’re more likely to see better returns thanks to their patience and level-headed approach!
+However, there is some good news — when female investors do invest, they’re more likely to see better returns thanks to their patience and level-headed approach!
 Go, ladies!

 How To Make Investing Easier

-Investing can seem intimidating, with the endless options and confusing jargon.
+Investing can seem intimidating, with the endless options and unfamiliar jargon.
 But there’s an easier way.
-Automated investing services use your personal and financial data to decide for you where you should invest to get the most out of your money.
+Automated investing services personalize your investments according to risk tolerance and help you put money to work effortlessly.

-With fully managed investing, experts take care of everything — from personalizing your portfolio to picking individual investments to managing your account.
-MoneyLion levels the playing field with a low-cost fully managed investment account for almost no cost.
-There are no management fees and no minimums.
+With fully managed investing, experts take care of everything — from creating your portfolio to picking individual investments to managing your account.
+MoneyLion levels the playing field with a low-cost fully managed investment account.
+There are no asset-based management fees and no minimums.
 Invest however much you want, when you want.

 With a little help, you’ll find investing as easy as any other habit.
 MoneyLion helps you start immediately, get your feet wet, and watch your money grow.
-With the complicated parts of investing taken care of for you, you can simply open your MoneyLion app on the way to work or after the kids go to bed to invest a few dollars or check on your portfolio.
+With the complicated parts of investing taken care of for you, you can simply open your MoneyLion app on the way to work to invest a few dollars or check on your portfolio.

 How To Get Started

 Simply log in to your MoneyLion app and sign up for an investment account.

 Nearly half of MoneyLion members are women, and almost all of them are first-time investors.
-Our female members enjoy avoiding expensive financial advisor fees, complicated investing platforms, and high-pressure sales tactics by taking advantage of a MoneyLion Investment account.
+Our female members enjoy avoiding expensive financial advisor fees, complicated investing platforms, and high-pressure broker sales tactics by taking advantage of a MoneyLion Investment account.

 A MoneyLion investment account gives you full access to a managed and automated investing system.
-Simply answer four questions in the app, including choosing your risk tolerance, and you’ll receive a personalized investment portfolio custom-fitted to your needs.
-You can also adjust your level of risk, withdraw or deposit, and set up auto deposits (coming soon) as often as you’d like.
+Simply answer a few questions in the app that help determine your risk tolerance, and you’ll receive a personalized investment portfolio custom-fitted to your needs.
+You can also adjust your risk level, withdraw or deposit, and set up auto deposits as often as you’d like.